RobinsonLab-Rice/Hydra/Microfluidics-master/readme.md

 # Contents:
 - Types of devices

-_Notes:
+_Notes:_
-- This guide assumes access to and working knowledge of cleanroom equipments for soft-lithography (Mask aligner, plasma clearner, spinners, hot plate).
+- _This guide assumes access to and working knowledge of cleanroom equipments for soft-lithography (Mask aligner, plasma clearner, spinners, hot plate)._
-- We use transprency photomasks for the microfluidic devices (feature size/channel width >20 um).
+- _We use transprency photomasks for the microfluidic devices (feature size/channel width >20 um)._
-- We use glass photomasks for nano-SPEAR ephys devices_
+- _We use glass photomasks for nano-SPEAR ephys devices._